yoctoproject/poky/documentation/what-i-wish-id-known.rst

 .. note::

-   Before reading further, make sure you’ve taken a look at the :yocto_home:`Software Overview</software-overview>` page which presents the definitions for many of the terms referenced here.
+   Before reading further, make sure you've taken a look at the :yocto_home:`Software Overview</software-overview>` page which presents the definitions for many of the terms referenced here.
 Also, know that some of the information here won't make sense now, but as you start developing, it is the